 To build or to buy that is the question…

-So you know you want a new house, but you aren’t sure if whether to build or buy a home.
+So you know you want a new house, but you can’t make up your mind about building new vs buying an existing home.
 While there isn’t a definitively wrong answer, it is important to review the advantages and disadvantages of each option before making your decision.
-We’ve put together a list of pros and cons for both buying and building a new hope to help you take the next step.
+We’ve put together a list of pros and cons for both buying existing and building a new home to help you take the next step.

 There are many reasons why buying a home makes the most sense for a family, couple, or single person.
 Whether it’s a brand new home or a historic home, taking the step into owning your abode is a great investment and makes you feel good.
-There’s not better feeling of living in a place that’s yours and paying off your mortgage instead of rent is a huge bonus.
-Let’s look at some of the pros and cons of buying a home.
+There’s no better feeling of living in a place that’s yours and paying off your mortgage instead of expensive monthly rent payments.
+Let’s look at some of the pros and cons of buying an existing home.

 - Cost: Once approved for financing, you’ll know your budget and be able to streamline the process and purchase a house within your budget.
 All the numbers are out on the table and once a purchase price is agreed it’s much easier to plan financially for the acquisition of your new home.